Justin Posey locations mentioned in Beyond the Maps Edge

 The Digging Debacle

-• White Sands Missile Range boundary, New Mexico – The scene of the infamous debacle.
-The narrator and his brother actually sneak out at night on bicycles toward the fence of White Sands Missile Rangefile-cpfjhuoddwedxbxmdhxbgr to get near Victorio Peak.
-The “chain-link fence” and restricted area form the setting of their covert dig attempt.
-Importance: Primary (the immediate location where the action – clandestine digging – happens).
+• White Sands Missile Range boundary, New Mexico VERIFIED – The scene of the infamous debacle.
+The narrator and his brother actually sneak out at night on bicycles toward the fence of White Sands Missile Range to get near Victorio Peak.

 The Tour Trap

-• White Sands Missile Range, New Mexico – Still in the backdrop of the story.
-The presence of military police and the boys’ near-incursion likely carry over, with WSMR’s restrictions contrasted against the open park.
-References to the range and its security appear (e.g. “Level Red Alert” scenario).
-Importance: Secondary (contextual – the reason the boys are stuck touring the national park is because the missile range/treasure site is off-limits).
+• White Sands Missile Range, New Mexico VERIFIED – Still in the backdrop of the story.
+The presence of military police and the boys’ near-incursion likely carry over

 The Paternal Ploy